Find your perfect value college

 School counselors and career counselors help students decide on their path for long-term goals.
 As a school counselor, you may focus on helping students develop social skills and academic skills so that they are able to succeed.
 A career counselor focuses on helping students determine their long-term goals for a career and their future.
 A school counselor needs a master’s degree in school counseling and must have a state-issued license to work with students.

 The median salary for a school or career counselor is around $56,310 per year.
 The salary range for the position is between $33,600 and $94,600 per year.
 You can expect your salary to increase as you gain experience, though you may state with a salary that is lower than the average.

 Why Are Some Types of Teachers Paid More?

 The compensation a teacher receives as a professional is based upon several important factors.
 The list of jobs in education field is wide, including many grade levels and specializations, and salary for the varying types of jobs in education depends on many components (early childhood education and elementary education, for instance, are more different than you would expect).
-A teacher’s salary is determined by the following factors:
+Total compensation includes salary and other benefits, like sick days and health insurance.
+However, a teacher’s salary is determined by the following factors:

 - One’s Level of Education: The education requirements for a teacher include a minimum of a baccalaureate degree before they can even apply for their teaching license.
 However, most school districts encourage teachers to pursue their masters or doctorate degree for numerous reasons.
 First, it benefits the school district as their employed educators received advanced education, and two, a teacher’s compensation increases when an advanced degree is earned.
 Essentially, this becomes a great return on investment for all involved.